How to Prioritize Product Features: Popular Strategies and Prioritization Frameworks

 Prioritization Models to Form Product Vision

 There's so much to decide at the very start of the project.
 How do you pin down the cream of the top features when you attempt to form your product vision and concept?
-The following three models can clear many things up.
+The following three prioritization frameworks or models can clear many things up, helping you shape your overall product strategy.

 Story Mapping

-Try to look at your product with your user's eyes.
+This prioritization method makes you try to look at your product with the user's eyes.
 What problems do your customers have, and how can your product solve them?
 Which obstacles can a user face as they carry out an action?

-First of all, story mapping implies creating user personas.
+First of all, story mapping implies creating user stories and personas.
 Define who these people are, what their aims are, and how they'll interact with the product.
 User experience is key here.

 Let's say you're thinking through a convenient solution for a car service CRM.
 Jane, a reception manager, might receive a service booking request from a client via a phone call.
 How many clicks could creating such a booking record in the CRM take?
 Which fields should she fill out?
 And how will Paul, a car mechanic, see this booking record and continue working with it?